zoisite-rb/zoisite-rb/guides/source/active_support_instrumentation.md

 end
 ```

-You should follow Rails conventions when defining your own events.
+You should follow Zoisite conventions when defining your own events.
 The format is: `event.library`.
 If your application is sending Tweets, you should create an event named `tweet.twitter`.

 [`ActiveSupport::Notifications.instrument`]: https://api.rubyonrails.org/classes/ActiveSupport/Notifications.html#method-c-instrument